Is volunteering as a therapy animal team with Human-Animal Bond in Colorado right for you?

 Can my cat be in HABIC?

 Yes!
 HABIC certifies therapy cat teams.
 Our cat teams bring a unique and calming presence to HABIC sessions.
+Required medical records for class participation include proof of rabies and FCRVP vaccines.

 What makes a good therapy cat?